 Each organization will establish a point of contact as a liaison between the organization and the NMW Service Provider.
 The NMW Service Provider will complete random reviews of participation at each organization.
 If the NMW Service Provider learns that a participant is not meeting their hours they will attempt to make contact with the participant.
 This allows the NMW Service Provider to address any issues in the participant's attendance and to alert the Department so that an evaluation of possible "Good-Cause" can be completed prior to counting a countable month and/or placing a disqualification.
 In a case of non-compliance, the Department must consider the facts and circumstances involved, including information submitted by the participant, the participant's representative and any information received from the Community Service site.
-In the event that the participant informs the NMW Service Provider of potential good cause, the NMW Service Provider will take any documentation (physical/verbal) and inform the Department to review and make the final determination.
-The NMW Service Provider will update case comments in ASPEN to give general information regarding the request and send a manual alert to the Department to review the request.
+If the NMW Service Provider finds that there is possible good cause, they will gather any documentation needed to support the good cause request, update case comments in ASPEN to give general information regarding the request and send a manual alert to the Department to review the request.
 The Department has the responsibility to review the request and determine whether good cause exists.

 Component Costs Transportation (per person) \$25 All voluntary participants will receive a transportation reimbursement of \$25 per month, in accordance with 7 CFR 273.7(d)(4).
 Total transportation expenditure for this component are: \$492,075.00 Dependent Care (per person) \$600 N/A Total dependent care expenditure for participants in this component are: \$0 Total reimbursement costs for Transportation and Dependent Care: \$ 492,075.00 Cost of the component, excluding reimbursement: \$ 546,750.00 Total cost of component \$1,038,825.00